England: National symbols

 The St George's Cross has been the national flag of England since the 13th century.
-Originally the flag was used by the maritime Republic of Genoa.
+Originally, the flag was used by the maritime Republic of Genoa.
 The English monarch paid a tribute to the Doge of Genoa from 1190 onwards so that English ships could fly the flag as a means of protection when entering the Mediterranean.

-A red cross was a symbol for many Crusaders in the 12th and 13th centuries.
-It became associated with Saint George, along with countries and cities, which claimed him as their patron saint and used his cross as a banner.
+A red cross was a symbol for many Crusaders in the 12th and 13th centuries, and became associated with Saint George.
 Since 1606 the St George's Cross has formed part of the design of the Union Flag, a Pan-British flag designed by King James I. During the English Civil War and Interregnum, the New Model Army's standards and the Commonwealth's Great Seal both incorporated the flag of Saint George.

 There are numerous other symbols and symbolic artefacts, both official and unofficial, including the Tudor rose, the nation's floral emblem, and the Three Lions featured on the Royal Arms of England.
 The Tudor rose was adopted as a national emblem of England around the time of the Wars of the Roses as a symbol of peace.
-It is a syncretic symbol in that it merged the white rose of the Yorkists and the red rose of the Lancastrians—cadet branches of the Plantagenets who went to war over control of the nation.
+It is a syncretic symbol in that it merged the white rose of the Yorkists and the red rose of the Lancastrians.
 It is also known as the Rose of England.
-The oak tree is a symbol of England, representing strength and endurance.
-The Royal Oak symbol and Oak Apple Day commemorate the escape of King Charles II from the grasp of the parliamentarians after his father's execution: he hid in an oak tree to avoid detection before safely reaching exile.
+The oak tree is a symbol of England: the Royal Oak symbol and Oak Apple Day commemorate the escape of King Charles II after his father's execution, when he hid in an oak to avoid detection by the parliamentarians before safely reaching exile.

-The Royal Arms of England, a national coat of arms featuring three lions, originated with its adoption by Richard the Lionheart in 1198.
-It is blazoned as gules, three lions passant guardant or and it provides one of the most prominent symbols of England; it is similar to the traditional arms of Normandy.
-England does not have an official designated national anthem, as the United Kingdom as a whole has God Save the King.
-However, the following are often considered unofficial English national anthems:

-Jerusalem, Land of Hope and Glory (used for England during the 2002 Commonwealth Games), and I Vow to Thee, My Country.
+The Royal Arms of England, a national coat of arms featuring three lions, originated with Richard the Lionheart in 1198.
+It is blazoned as gules, three lions passant guardant or and it provides one of the most prominent symbols of England.
+England does not have an official national anthem, as the United Kingdom as a whole has God Save the King.
+However, Jerusalem, Land of Hope and Glory (used for England during the 2002 Commonwealth Games), and I Vow to Thee, My Country are often considered unofficial English national anthems.
 England's National Day is 23 April which is Saint George's Day: Saint George is the patron saint of England.